 We Were There!
 At the Battle of Fort Steilacoom

 I had the most fun making those flags!
 Adobe Illustrator came in handy for the stars and the placement.
-Oh, I’ve no idea if I got them “correct” at all, but at least I got the points evenly spaced and into a circle, and that’s all I was going for 🙂
+I don't know if I got them correct, but at least evenly spaced in a circle, and that’s okay for now :-)

-What I'm most impressed with was that the fabric I had happened to have lying about so closely matched the caps that we bought at the event!
+I was pretty happy that the only grey fabric I happened to have lying around ended up so closely matching the hats for sale at the event!